Accredifysg/Dev-Interview/README.md

 3. Follow the instructions from your hiring manager on which questions to attempt
     - Doing more than you are told will be interpreted as failure to follow instructions
 4. Push your branch to your forked repo and create a pull request to Accredifysg/Dev-Interview
+    - Create the PR in this format (attempts/yyyy-mm-dd/your_name_in_snake_case)
-5. Request for a review
+6. Request for a review

 ## How are you graded?
 - Code complexity